 In 2020, Casper re-introduced its original hybrid mattress with zoned support.
 The zoned support in a mattress helps in better support of the shoulder and neck area and more importantly lower back area.

-Casper mattress (2020 model) can be an ideal mattress for someone suffering from lower back pain and lumbar spinal stenosis.
+Casper mattress can be an ideal mattress for someone suffering from lower back pain and lumbar spinal stenosis.

 The key to choosing a mattress for spine stenosis is a design that prioritizes spine support.
 This is where Casper's new 2020 model excels.
 It is recommended for couples and combination sleepers who change to different sleeping positions throughout the night.

-The top of the mattress has an AirScape™ layer of breathable foam to keep you cool in the night.
+The top of the mattress has an AirScape™ layer of breathable foam to keep you cool at night.
 The base of the mattress is made up of high-quality coils that aid in air circulation, provide bounce, and better edge support.

-Here are some other features that solidify why you should buy Casper Hybrid 2020.
+Here are some other features that solidify why you should buy Casper Hybrid.

 - CertiPUR-US certified.